JensRantil/jensrantil.github.io/content/posts/2025-04-27_method-calls-over-transport-tests/index.md

                     type: string
                     example: Hello, John!
 ```
-The generated server `interface` would look something like this:
+The generated (Java) server `interface` would look something like this:

 ```java
 package com.example.api;